Irritable Bowel Syndrome (Leaky Gut)

-- Eat more complex carbohydrates that are digested slowly and gradual increase blood glucose levels (without stressing the pancreas), such as pumpkin, sweet potatoes, apples, squash, legumes, nuts and seeds.
+- Eat more complex carbohydrates that are digested slowly and gradual increase blood glucose levels (without stressing the pancreas), such as pumpkin, sweet potatoes, and apples.

-- Consume more nutritious fiber foods such as rice, millet, any green or yellow vegetable (but limit potatoes, tomato, eggplant, pepper and corn), fruits, olive and sunflower oil, pure water, lemon or lime juice, and herbal teas.
+- Consume more nutritious fiber foods fruit, any green or yellow vegetable (but limit potatoes, tomato, eggplant, pepper and corn), fruits, olive oil, spring water, lemon or lime juice, and herbal teas.

 - Avoid or eat very sparingly all “white” foods that can be irritating and a potential problem for IBS sufferers.
 They include white sugar (30% of cases consume excess) and refined carbohydrates, most or all dairy products (yogurt and butter may be OK) and white flour products (donuts, pastries, cookies, cakes, crackers, white bread).

 - Limit intake of pickled foods such as pickled cucumbers, mushrooms, relishes and sauerkraut.

 - Avoid all foods containing refined sugar or artificial non-nutritional sweeteners such as aspartame (Equal), Splenda, MSG,saccharine, and all artificial colorings.